Best Smart Home Devices 2026

 ~$199

 360-degree spatial audio with Dolby Atmos.
-Doubles as a Zigbee hub for connecting smart home gadgets.
+Doubles as a Zigbee hub for connecting smart home devices.
 Best premium smart speaker for audio quality and home automation integration.

 Best Smart TV